 different types of insurance selectively to get best coverage

 and to avoid impacting on your renewal rate or claims history

 should be able to claim your loss from your regular insurer and

 get the deductible covered by the airline at the very least.

 Domestic maximum liability

-specified that airlines are liable for up to
+Transportation has said that airlines are liable for amounts up to